yonghwanjang0/mpeg2repair_puppeteer/README.md

      * Only One Day : "date" (ex.
 C:/folder/|0528)

 2. use UI Input
-   * Same as the above usage. but you only have to enter 'date option' in the option field.
+   * Same as the above usage. but you only have to enter 'date option' in the option field box.

 ## Use Settings
 ### /exe_path.txt